acousticclown/acousticclown/README.md

 - 🌱 I’m currently learning new technologies every day
 - 👯 I’m looking to collaborate with great coders and developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love music and Swimming
+- ⚡ Fun fact: The first computer bug was an actual bug, well GOOGLE it.
-- 🤔 I’m looking for help with the learning to use Github more
+- 🤔 I’m looking for internships now-a-days.
-- 💬 Ask me about Competitive Coding
+- 💬 Ask me about Competitive Coding.
-- 📫 How to reach me: My Social Handles are Below
+- 📫 How to reach me: My Social Handles are Below 👇
 - 😄 Pronouns: They/them , We/us.

 ### Spotify Playing 🎧